- Nanotechnology 101

 How much money does the U.S. Government spend on nanotechnology?

-How does this spending compare to other countries?
+How does U.S. spending compare to other countries?

 How can I get funding for my research in nanotechnology?

-The NNI itself is not a funding program; funding is provided through the NNI member agencies.
+The National Nanotechnology Initiative itself is not a funding program; funding is provided through the NNI member agencies.
 There are various mechanisms for funding research through these agencies.
 For detailed information on Federal funding programs, see Funding Opportunities.
 For grant information, see Current Solicitations.
+See also the list of Federal agency representatives to the NSET Subcommittee, who can help members of the research community find the appropriate mechanisms to apply for competitive funding programs.

 What are future workforce needs?

-A study funded by the National Science Foundation projects that 6 million nanotechnology workers will be needed worldwide by 2020, with 2 million of those jobs in the United States (Roco, Mirkin, and Hersam, 2010).
+Previous estimates stated that 6 million nanotechnology jobs will be needed by 2020, with 2 million of those jobs in the United States (Roco, Mirkin, and Hersam 2010).
+According to the U.S. News/Raytheon analysis, the number of STEM jobs increased 20 percent between 2000 and 2014.
+Looking ahead, the U.S. Bureau of Labor Statistics (BLS) projects that between 2012 and 2022, employment in occupations that NSF classifies as science and engineering (S&E) will increase 15 percent.
 To find out about nanotechnology programs at college and graduate levels, see College and Graduate Programs.
 If you are interested in 2-year degrees or training programs, see Associate Degrees, Certificates, & Job Info.